coleifer/peewee/docs/peewee/api.rst

             user = User.create(username='admin', password='test')

         .. note::
-            The create() method is a shorthand for instantiate-then-save.
+            The ``create()`` method is a shorthand for instantiate-then-save.

+    .. py:classmethod:: noop()

+        Create a :py:class:`ModelSelectQuery` that always returns an empty set.
+        This can be composed with normal query methods to short-circuit the evaluation of a query that is known to return no results.

-    .. py:classmethod:: get(*args)
+    .. py:classmethod:: get(*args, **filters)

         :param args: a list of query expressions, e.g. ``User.username == 'foo'``
+        :param filters: Django-style keyword-argument filters.
         :rtype: :py:class:`Model` instance or raises ``DoesNotExist`` exception

         Get a single row from the database that matches the given query.